 Education/Training – This includes paying for staff to attend conferences and training that are required as a part of their role and retreats for spiritual edification and unity among ministers.
 Additionally, a large number of church employees and volunteers serve on various ICOC Service teams (Elders, Teachers, Campus, Youth and Family, Singles, Administration), and this budget line includes costs for those meetings to build the worldwide family of churches.

-Office Operations – This include printing, postage, utilities, software for the church website and online platforms, and administrative and finance software.
+Admin and Ministry Miscellaneous – This include printing, postage, utilities, software for the church website and online platforms, administrative/finance software, and other all-Church ministry costs.

 Region Discretionary Fund – This fund allows each region to be able to meet direct ministry costs, such as evangelistic events, visiting speakers, additional rentals outside of Sunday service and midweek, and items like sound equipment and communication software.
 It is split between regions and ministries based on size.